Abdelkaderbzz/perm-table/README.md

 ## GitHub Repository

-Find the source code for PermTable on GitHub: PermTable Repository.
+You can find the source code for the `PermTable` component on GitHub at [https://github.com/Abdelkaderbzz/perm-table](https://github.com/Abdelkaderbzz/perm-table).

 ## License

 This project is licensed under the MIT License.
-Feel free to contribute and use PermTable in your projects!